If there were a national security version of MTV’s Celebrity Deathmatch, I’d like to nominate these two:

 -Bill

-Bill: He thinks he knows more than anyone else even though he's never been in uniform and can't get enough of JAG reruns.
-He holds two master's degrees in history and a PhD.
+He thinks he knows more than anyone else even though he's never been in uniform and can't get enough of JAG reruns.
+He holds a PhD and is a resident scholar at a Washington area think tank.
 He writes articles and essays like they're going out of style.
 And speaking of style, his ties never match his suits.